Astrid Timmermann-Fechter

-Astrid Timmermann-Fechter (born 22 June 1963) is a German politician for the CDU and since 2021 a member of the Bundestag, the federal diet.
+Astrid Timmermann-Fechter (born 22 June 1963) is a German politician.
+She is a member of the Christian Democrat Union political party.
+She was elected to Germany's Bundestag, the federal parliament, from 2013 to 2017 and again since 2021.

-Early life and career
+Early life

 Timmermann-Fechter was born in 1963 in the West German town of Marl, North Rhine-Westphalia.
+She completed her school leaving certificate, and studied law at university.

+Career

-After completing her Abitur and studying law, she became a self-employed entrepreneur, running her own event and marketing business.
-Additionally, she served as the district manager of the CDU in Mülheim an der Ruhr and worked as a political and strategy advisor.
-She has been a member of the CDU since 1998, serving as local branch chairwoman from 2000 to 2014.
-From 2005 to 2013, she was the deputy district treasurer of the CDU and from 2005 to 2014 the district chairwoman of the Evangelical Working Group (EAK).
-Furthermore, she was a member of the EAK NRW state board from 2007 to 2013.
+Timmermann-Fechter became an entrepreneur, running her own event and marketing business.
+She also worked as a political and strategy advisor.

+Timmermann-Fechter joined the Christian Democrat Union in 1998, serving as district manager in the city of Mülheim, and as local branch chairwoman from 2000 to 2014.
+From 2005 to 2013, she was the deputy district treasurer of the party and from 2005 to 2014 the district chairwoman of the Evangelical Working Group of the CDU.
+She was also member of the group's state board for North Rhine-Westphalia from 2007 to 2013.

-She was a member of the Bundestag from 2013 to 2017 and again since 2021.
+Timmermann-Fechter served a member of the Bundestag from 2013 to 2017 and again since 2021.